 Birds made a huge scene a few years back, but we're seeing them flying around again on sleep sacks, bedding and cloth diapers, like these ones by Bumkins, which give a vintage feel to the adorable nappies.

 Pastel pink and blue are classic, but if you're looking for something fresh, go for a berry pink or teal blue for baby's gear and decor.
 We saw these two bold hues on strollers (like this one by Bugaboo), booster seats, baby bouncers — even diaper pails!

-For all you breastfeeding mamas who've had trouble getting baby to take a bottle, you might want to head back to the store to check out the selection.
-Bottle brands such as Avent and Tommee Tippee now have bottles that better mimic a breast, but probably the most unique one is this angled bottle by Mimijumi.
+For all you breastfeeding mamas who've had trouble getting baby to take a bottle, you might want to head back to the store to check out the new selection.
+Brands such as Avent and Tommee Tippee now have bottles that better mimic a breast, but probably the most unique one is this angled bottle by Mimijumi.

-So yes, we saw a ton of bold colors, but classic pink and blue will never go away in the world of baby, and neither will muted beige.
-But they're getting a chic update with fashion forward prints, such as uneven stripes, sketchy circles, giraffe print and more.
+So, yes, we’re seeing a ton of bold colors, but classic pink and blue will never go away in the world of baby, and neither will muted beige.
+But they're getting a chic update with fashion-forward prints, such as uneven stripes, sketchy circles, giraffe print and more.

-Pretty necklaces, huh?
-Well, Chewbeads also double as a chew toy for baby, so you don't have to keep them hidden in your jewelry box until baby's out of the grabbing stage.
-We also saw a pretty Reno Rose scarf you'd never know was also a nursing cover, Skip Hop diaper bags chic enough to carry as a purse, and a new winter Ergobaby carrier that will make you look like a stylish snowbunny.
+Pretty necklace, huh?
+Well, Chewbeads double as a teething toy for baby, so you don't have to keep it hidden in your jewelry box until baby's out of the grabbing stage.
+Other new products include a pretty Reno Rose scarf you'd never know was also a nursing cover, Skip Hop diaper bags chic enough to carry as a purse and a new winter Ergobaby carrier that will make you look like a stylish snow bunny.